ubco-video-game-development-club/rpg/README.md

  - Character progression systems
  - Many many more

-We have project-specific meetings for this project on Wednesdays at 4:30pm Pacific time.
+We have project-specific meetings for this project on Wednesdays at 4:30pm Pacific time in Discord.
 These are free-flowing meetings that also serve as a designated work time for the project.
 Please message #club-wide-rpg in Discord if you're interested in contributing or have any questions or comments!